trainlink-org/shared-lib/README.md

 # shared-lib

-The library of classes used by the server and lclient
+The library of classes used by the server and client